-With its long legs and dog-like movements, the first four-legged professional service robot has arrived in Denmark.
-DTI has just received two copies of the robot Spot from the American robot company Boston Dynamics.
-DTI is now in the process of researching how best to utilize the off-road robots in Denmark.
+With its long legs and dog-like movements, the first four-legged professional service robot Spot has arrived in Denmark.
+DTI is now in the process of exploring how best to utilize the off-road robots from Boston Dynamics in Denmark.

 - Unlike mobile robots on wheels, Spot with its four legs can move around in places where other robots cannot get.
-Spot can, for example, move around on very uneven terrain, walk on stairs and go into small spaces, says DTI centre manager Kurt Nielsen.
+Spot can, for example, move around on very uneven terrain, walk on stairs and go into small spaces, says Director at DTI Kurt Nielsen.

 - This technology has broad applications and can be used in industries where we do not see robots today – e.g. where humans perform gruelling or repetitive tasks, or where it is downright dangerous for humans to move.
 That is the potential we want to test and demonstrate and find out where it can create the most value, he adds.